 If someone is substantially lower than the other bids you receive on your kitchen remodel project (20% or more), don’t you wonder why?
 Some folks will eat the steak dinner for $1.99, but most of us will wonder what type of meat you get for that price.
 Same thing in your kitchen.
 Contractors get pretty much the same discounts and deals on materials, and labor costs are at their lowest possible point.

 So how are they cheaper?
 Where are they taking short cuts?
 What type of future costs will you incur through change orders?
 Will they be in business long enough to finish the job?
 Do they carry general liability and workman’s comp insurance?
 How about their subs and vendors?
 What quality of materials are they using?
-You need more than a workman, you need a business owner who can oversee your project and keep a healthy company going, especially in tough economic times.
+You need more than a workman, you need a business owner who can oversee your project and keeps a healthy company going, especially in tough economic times.

 4. Don’t start with cabinet knobs

 Many people have seen the Kohler TV ad where a very confident client drops a faucet on a Designer’s table and says, “Design a kitchen around this.”
 Cute.
 Even a little funny, but completely backward.